tuonglamn145-cyber/Joycould/README.md

 the windows cloud anydesk on tuonglam

-how to: register on account and create
+how to: register on account and create Repository and download the